Chart Color Schemes

 Geeveston - Dover is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Geeveston-Dover, as per the census data from June 2016, showed low cultural diversity with 88.8% of its population being Australian citizens and 83.8% born in Australia.
-English was spoken exclusively at home by 95.9% of residents.
-Christianity was the predominant religion, accounting for 39.3%.
+Geeveston-Dover has below average cultural diversity, with 88.8% of its population being citizens and 83.8% born in Australia.
+English is the language spoken at home by 95.9%.
+Christianity is the predominant religion, accounting for 39.3%.

 Frequently Asked Questions - Diversity